StevenFox96/OperatorOps/README.md

       Name: CLOUDFLARE_API_KEY
       Value: <Your Cloudflare api key>
       ```
-    - At the end of the process, your screen should look like that...
+   At the end of the process, your setup should look like that...
      ![actions tab](images/github-secrets-screen.png)

+#### 4. Activate the github's actions pipeline.

-2. Navigate to the **Actions** tab and activate the workflow.
+1. Navigate to the **Actions** tab and activate the workflow.